.png)

 Since chef Stefan Hartmann took over the kitchen in late 2023, the menu has leaned into European classicism with evident confidence.
 Roast lamb saddle and beef tenderloin in red wine jus are the kind of preparations that announce a kitchen comfortable with foundations, dishes that require timing and technique more than novelty.
 Earlier iterations of the menu showed the same instinct: Haida Gwaii halibut arriving with a chopped composition of shaved apple, roasted fennel, beets, and cucumber, a plate that used classic accompaniment logic while drawing the main ingredient from the Pacific Northwest.
 Desserts from Kraków-born pastry chef Chris Janik add a Central European sensibility to the closing courses, a detail that signals the kitchen's range without forcing a fusion agenda.

-Chef Montgomery Lau's preceding tenure established a similar register, built around what the awards commentary describes as classic but memorable dishes.
-The thread across both periods is consistency of approach: classical European technique applied to local and seasonal ingredients, without the restlessness that characterises tasting-menu-format contemporary rooms.
+The thread is consistency of approach: classical European technique applied to local and seasonal ingredients.
 For context on how that compares to Vancouver's broader contemporary tier, see Barbara and the broader Vancouver restaurants guide.

 What the Dining Room Communicates

 The sensory register of Bacchus is worth dwelling on, because it shapes the entire experience before food arrives.
 The chandelier and marble reception area establish a visual vocabulary that is consistent with the Wedgewood Hotel's broader positioning as an independently owned luxury property.
-The flower arrangements, noted specifically in editorial coverage of the room, are not incidental decoration; in a hotel of this type, they function as a daily statement about attention and investment.
+The flower arrangements are not incidental decoration; in a hotel of this type, they function as a daily statement about attention and investment.
 The grand piano is similarly legible: it signals that this is a room designed for extended time, not efficient turnover.

-Across more than 1,170 Google reviews, Bacchus holds a 4.5 rating, a figure that reflects both the dining room's appeal and the reliability of the kitchen across a broad range of guests and occasions.
+Across more than 1,270 Google reviews, Bacchus holds a 4.5 rating.
 That consistency across a large review sample is a more durable signal than a high score across a thin one.

 Where It Sits in Vancouver's Broader Scene